A New Dynamic Optimal M2M RF interface setting in Relay Selection Algorithm (DORSA) for IoT Applications: System Model

 Machines are divided into two following sets in the desired time snapshot: \begin{itemize} \item[-] Active machines: machines that have data to send to their destinations by BS and They are also called sources, \item[-] Idle machines: machines that have no data to send which are hereinafter referred to as relays. \end{itemize}

-It is assumed these machine cooperate with each other to increase the average network data rate.
+It is assumed these machines cooperate to increase the average network data rate.
 In other words, when the conditions for direct connection of sources to the BS are not favorable, the idle machines can help send data of the sources.
 Therefore, They act as relays.

 The set of sources and relays are denoted by $S$ and $R$, respectively, and each of them includes $N^s = | S |$ and $N^r = | R |$ machines.
 Therefore, the set of all machines inside the cell can be denoted by $|M|$, such that $M= S \cup R$, $S \cap R= \phi$, and $|M| = N = N^s + N^r$.
 The following are the assumptions related to the desired problem.